• Home

 by Rebecca Forstadt-Olkowski 6 Comments

 Psoriasis Awareness Month is in August.
-Learn the facts behind some of the most common myths about this chronic skin condition.
+In this post, I want to share some of the most common myths about this chronic skin condition.

 Dry skin is common with age and is often linked to seasonal changes, hormonal shifts, and even diet.
 Symptoms like itching, redness, and irritation come and go, but for some, they are a lifelong struggle.

 Psoriasis is a chronic condition characterized by red, scaly patches of skin.
 For millions of sufferers, it’s more than just a skin problem.
-The condition affects over 8 million people in the United States alone including celebrities like Cyndi Lauper and Jerry Mathers.
+It affects over 8 million people in the United States, including celebrities like Cyndi Lauper.

-August is Psoriasis Awareness Month and the perfect time to improve your understanding of this condition and how it affects those who live with it.
-Here are some of the most common misconceptions.
+To better understand this condition and how it affects those who live with it, here are some of the most common misconceptions.

 Myth #1: It’s primarily a skin condition